Elevation: 7,298 ft

 From the junction of Bannock Highway and Portneuf Road, drive south on Bannock Highway for 4.5 miles to a signed junction with East Fork Mink Creek Road.
-Turn L/E onto EF Mink Creek Road and drive 0.6 mile to a L turn for the [signed] Lead Draw trailhead.
+Turn left/east onto East Fork Mink Creek Road and drive 0.6 mile to a left turn for the [signed] Lead Draw trailhead.
 Park here in the large parking lot (5,170 feet).

-From the Lead Draw trailhead, hike up the trail for about a mile to a sharp R/S turn in the trail where there is a large, wide gully on the L/N side of the trail.
-The trail is about to curl around the base of the Southwest Shoulder of Indian Mountain.
+From the Lead Draw trailhead, hike up the trail for about a mile to a sharp right/south turn in the trail where there is a large, wide gully on the left/north side of the trail.
+The trail is about to curl around the base of the southwest shoulder of Indian Mountain.
 Follow the road to the base of the shoulder and find an unofficial MC trail heading up the shoulder.
-This is quite a good trail and is much easier than bashing up through the never-ending sagebrush surrounding the well-beaten trail.
-This trail does not show up on any map.
+This is quite a good trail and is much easier than bashing up through the never-ending sagebrush.
+This trail is not shown on maps.

 This descent route is part of a loop route that returns to the Lead Draw trailhead upon its conclusion.
-From the West Summit of Indian Mountain, follow the crest of the meandering, up-and-down, West Ridge W then NW then W over several ridge points (including Map Points 6396, 6205, and 5932) to reach a final, brushy hillside drop to Bannock Highway.
-Walk S along the highway for just over ½ mile.
-Finish this adventure with a walk E up the EF Mink Creek Road to the Lead Draw trailhead.
+From the west summit of Indian Mountain, follow the crest of the meandering, up-and-down, west ridge westward then northwest then west over several ridge points (including Points 6396, 6205, and 5932) to reach a final, brushy hillside drop to Bannock Highway.
+Walk south along the highway for just over ½ mile.
+Finish this adventure with a walk east up the East Fork Mink Creek Road to the Lead Draw trailhead.

-The terrain on the West Ridge is easy short scrub, except for the final 250-foot drop to the highway.
+The terrain on the west ridge is easy short scrub, except for the final 250-foot drop to the highway.
 There is even a faint footpath at times to help you out.
 But be careful to stay on the ridge proper.
 There are numerous shoulders trying to lure you away from the elusive ridge.
 Don’t err by drifting northward or you’ll end up on private land.
-When you reach 5,300 feet, go L/SW on a flat section of ridge.
+When you reach 5,300 feet, go left/southwest on a flat section of ridge.
 You must cross a stiff cattle fence here.
 May God have blessed you with extra-long legs.
-From the SW end of this minor shoulder, descend directly W down to the highway through thick brush/sage with a loose gravel/scree base.
+From the southwest end of this minor shoulder, descend directly west down to the highway through thick brush/sage with a loose gravel/scree base.
 The prickly brush near the highway is particularly painful if you happen to be wearing hiking shorts.